cosmosjeon/anyon-acp/sdd-docs/audits/desktop/audit-report.md

 - Correct use of `tokio::spawn` for background tasks
 - Appropriate `Arc<Mutex<T>>` for shared mutable state
 - Async functions properly marked and awaited
+- Good use of channels for inter-task communication

 ### 5.4 Comprehensive Logging
 ```rust